 Conventional mortgage loans do not have such a government guarantee and the risk is placed entirely upon the mortgage lender processing the loan application.
 Should the loan ever go into default the lender endured the entire loss, foreclosing on the property and putting up the home for sale at a foreclosure option.
 Conventional loans fall into the conforming or jumbo category.
 A conforming conventional loan means the maximum loan amount is $647,200 in most locations of Florida.
 A loan above that amount is considered a jumbo mortgage.
 Most conventional loans today are underwritten to standards issued by mortgage giants Fannie Mae and Freddie Mac.

 Note: Buyers can see the complete state-by-state Fannie Mae Conventional Loan Limit here.

-A third option which occupies a very small slice of the mortgage lending pie is a portfolio loan.
-A portfolio loan is a mortgage that does not conform to government or conventional requirements.
+A third option that occupies a very small slice of the mortgage lending pie is a portfolio loan.
+A portfolio loan is a mortgage that does not conform to the government or conventional requirements.
 With this, the bank or lender intends to keep the loan on their own “portfolio” with no intention of selling it in the secondary market.

 Government Loan Basics for First-Time Buyers: